ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _Did... they... remove their hair tie on purpose...?_

-Given my suspicions started before the new job did, and this was after the Flatley Inc fiasco, if you read the previous part you'd be safe to assume I was running `the_gg_move` as often as I could muster, which meant most any meeting with 5+ people where I could politely turn my camera and mic off without fear of feeling socially awkward.
+Given my suspicions started before the new job did, and this was after the Senger-Huel fiasco, if you read the previous part you'd be safe to assume I was running `the_gg_move` as often as I could muster, which meant most any meeting with 5+ people where I could politely turn my camera and mic off without fear of feeling socially awkward.

 Maybe it's the lack of that fear that causes me to act, but, in previous cases, if no one responds, I get to stop acting, and I know that the "mute" button means just that - if it's honest, I can be too.